You still have options to hire a car accident lawyer, even without car insurance.

 The "no pay, no play" doctrine is a term that is used in personal injury law contexts and cases to describe a policy or state doctrine that limits the recovery of damages by uninsured drivers in the event of an accident injury.

-This policy is designed to encourage drivers to carry insurance by making it more difficult for those who do not have insurance to receive compensation for their injuries or damages.
+This insurance company policy is designed to encourage drivers to carry insurance by making it more difficult for those who do not have insurance to receive compensation for their injuries or damages.
 The idea behind this doctrine is that uninsured drivers are taking a risk by not having insurance, and they should not be able to recover damages as easily as those who have taken steps to protect themselves by purchasing insurance.

 The specifics of the no pay, no play doctrine vary from state to state, but in general, it restricts the ability of uninsured drivers to recover non-economic damages, such as pain and suffering, in the event of an accident.
 Economic damages, such as medical expenses and property damage, may still be recoverable even if the driver is uninsured.
 Additionally, some states may also apply the doctrine to drivers who have only the minimum amount of insurance required by law, rather than more comprehensive coverage.